Gerhard Barkhorn: With the German Air Force

 The three pilots were welcomed by the German ambassador in the UK, Hans von Herwarth.
 Training began at RAF Feltwell on 19 January 1956 on the Percival Provost, a propeller driven trainer aircraft.
 The pilots completed their refresher training on 23 March.
 Barkhorn then advanced to the de Havilland Vampire jet aircraft.
-Barkhorn, Krupinski and Wehnelt complete this training in May 1956.
+Barkhorn, Krupinski and Wehnelt completed this training in May 1956.
 In June, the pilots trained on the Hawker Hunter for ten weeks.
 On 18 June 1956, Barkhorn, Krupinski and Wehnelt received the RAF aircrew brevet from Air Vice-Marshal George Philip Chamberlain in Stanford Park.
 Following his return to Germany, Barkhorn was appointed squadron leader of 1.
 Staffel of the Waffenschule der Luftwaffe 30 (WaSLw 30—Air Force Weapons School 30).
 Based at Fürstenfeldbruck Air Base, the training unit was commanded by Krupinski and later became the Jagdbombergeschwader 33 (JaboG 33—Fighter-Bomber Wing 33).
 On 1 July 1957, Barkhorn succeeded Krupinski as commander of the weapons school which was then moved to Büchel Air Base.
 From 1 April 1957 to 31 December 1962, he commanded the Jagdbombergeschwader 31 "Boelcke" (JaboG 31—Fighter-Bomber Wing 31), initially equipped with the Republic F-84F Thunderstreak.
 During this timeframe, Barkhorn was promoted to Oberstleutnant (lieutenant colonel) on 28 April 1958, effective as of 12 May 1958.
 Because Barkhorn had been separated from his family for more than two years, he requested to be transferred to a position located in southern Germany on 13 October 1958.
 This request was denied.
 On 28 September 1960, Barkhorn was promoted to Oberst (colonel).
 In May and June 1961, Barkhorn attended the 4.
 Staffel of the Waffenschule der Luftwaffe 10 (WaSLw 10—Air Force Weapons School 10) at Oldenburg Air Base.
 There, he was trained to fly the Lockheed F-104 Starfighter.
 In 1962, JaboG 31, under the command of Barkhorn, was the first unit to complete transition to the fighter bomber F-104 G. This event was to be celebrated at the Nörvenich Air Base on 20 June 1962.
 The day before, the aerobatics team of the Bundesluftwaffe, led by their flight instructor Captain Jon Speer from the USAF, practiced the diamond formation for the celebration.
 Flying too fast and too low, the four F-104 F Starfighters crashed near Balkhausen, present-day part of Kerpen.
-The pilots Speer, Bernd Kuebart, brother of Jörg Kuebart, Wolf von Stürmer and Hein Frye were all killed in the accident.
+The pilots Speer, Bernd Kuebart (brother of Jörg Kuebart), Wolf von Stürmer and Hein Frye were all killed in the accident.
 The diamond formation was forbidden after the accident.
-Barkhorn had found out that pilots of JaboG 31 had also practiced this formation flying their F-104 G fighter bombers.
+Despite the order, Barkhorn had found out that other pilots of JaboG 31 had also practiced this formation flying their F-104 G fighter bombers.
 On 1 January 1963, Barkhorn was transferred to the Führungsstab der Luftwaffe (German Air Staff), a department of the Federal Ministry of Defense.